mantidproject/mantid/docs/source/concepts/FractionalRebinning.rst

 and normal Rebinning lies in the storage of the fractional weights relative to the original data.

 **RebinnedOutput** workspaces have the fractional weight resulting from previous rebins stored for each input bin.
-When :ref:`algm-Rebin` is called on RebinnedOutput workspaces, the argument *UseFractionalArea* is always automatically turned on, to ensure the weight fractions are alwasy propagated accross several rebins and that the best possible signal and error estimates are achieved.
+When :ref:`algm-Rebin2D` is called on RebinnedOutput workspaces, the argument *UseFractionalArea* is always automatically turned on, to ensure the weight fractions are alwasy propagated accross several rebins and that the best possible signal and error estimates are achieved.

-On the other hand, when :ref:`algm-Rebin` is called on a **Workspace2D** workspace, by default the argument *UseFractionalArea* is set to False, and no fractional weights relative to the original bins are used.
+On the other hand, when :ref:`algm-Rebin2D` is called on a **Workspace2D** workspace, by default the argument *UseFractionalArea* is set to False, and no fractional weights relative to the original bins are used.
 If you explicitly set *UseFractionalArea* to True, then the algorithm assumes that the Rebin being performed is the very first Rebin on the